jellyfin/jellyfin/README.md

 Media Browser Server is a home media server built on top of other popular open source technologies such as **Service Stack**, **jQuery**, **jQuery mobile** and **Lucene .NET**.

 It features a REST-based api with built-in documention to facilitate plugin development.
 We also have full .net and javascript wrappers around the api.

+We have several client apps released and in production:

+- Android
+- Html5
+- iOS
+- Media Portal
+- Roku
+- Windows 7/8 Desktop
+- Windows Media Center
+- Windows RT
+- Windows Phone

 ## Related Reading ##